Introducing United Kingdom

-Visiting the United Kingdom gives you variety at every turn as whether it’s the iconic cities, the landmarks and their history and heritage or the beautiful countryside, the rugged coastline, the inspiring peaks, the ancient woodland, the vast moors and then all the activities within – there will always be something for you to enjoy.
+Visiting the United Kingdom gives you variety at every turn whether it’s the iconic cities, the landmarks and their history and heritage, or the beautiful countryside, the rugged coastline, the inspiring peaks, the ancient woodland, the vast moors, and then all the activities within – there will always be something for you to enjoy.

-The United Kingdom is divided into four very different nations – England – the home of Shakespeare, Sherlock Homes and football.
-Scotland – for Edinburgh, the Lochs, the Highlands and its finest export – Whisky.
+The United Kingdom is divided into four very different nations – England – is the home of Shakespeare, Sherlock Homes, and football.
+Scotland – for Edinburgh, the Lochs, the Highlands, and its finest export – Whisky.
 Northern Ireland for Giants Causeway and the Titanic Visitor Attraction.
-Wales for the Celtic Welsh language, the rugged coastline and national parks, Tom Jones and rugby.
+Wales for the Celtic Welsh language, the rugged coastline, and national parks, Tom Jones, and rugby.

 Each nation offers the visitor something truly special.